+Prerequisite: A writing course.
+Recommended: WRTG 101 and WRTG 291.
 A study of the emergence of modern American institutions and identities in the years 1900-45.
+The aim is to identify events, individuals, movements, and technological developments; synthesize primary and secondary resources; and analyze the significance of social, cultural, and political events.
 Topics include the presidencies of McKinley, Roosevelt, Taft, and Wilson; the world wars; the Great Depression; and the period of the New Deal.
-Special consideration is also given to emerging issues such as the role of women and African Americans, corporate enterprises, and the welfare state.
+Discussion also covers emerging issues such as the role of women and African Americans, corporate enterprises, and the welfare state.